umrashrf/cplab/README.md

 3. Some examples/excercises are repeated in some experiments and those programs are not written.

-4. From experiment no. 8, I am not doing examples but only exercises.
+4. For experiment no. 8, I am not doing examples but only exercises.

+5. Experiment no. 9 assignments are not done because there is no do while in Python.